 Gingerbread Biscotti

-1/3 cup vegetable oil (I used Canola)
+1/3 cup vegetable oil (I used Canola)1 cup white sugar

 3 large eggs